 Interested in taking an organized tour of Bratislava, click here to explore options.

 Despite the fact that Salzburg is a relatively small city, there’s plenty to see and do here that make it one of the best day trips from Vienna, and one of the most beautiful cities in Austria.

-This city lies on the banks of the fast-flowing Salzach River, with the fairytale medieval and Baroque buildings of the Altstadt (Old City) on its left bank, and the more modern buildings of the 19th-century Neustadt (New City) on its right.
-An imposing fortress sits formidably on a cliff high above the city, which is set to an inspiring backdrop of the Bavarian mountains.
+This city lies on the banks of the fast-flowing Salzach Rive.
+The fairy tale medieval and Baroque buildings of the Altstadt (Old City) on its left bank, and the more modern buildings of the 19th-century Neustadt (New City) on its right.
+An imposing fortress sits formidably on a cliff high above the city.
+The entire scene is set against the inspiring backdrop of the Bavarian mountains.
 You’ll have a hard time putting your camera down, trust us.

-Getting to Salzburg from Vienna – The journey from Vienna to Salzburg is around 300 km, and takes 2.5 hours by train or 3 hours if you decide to drive it.
-The journey itself is an experience, as you’ll be treated to breathtaking scenery the whole way!
+Getting to Salzburg from Vienna – The journey from Vienna to Salzburg is around 300 km and takes 2.5 hours by train or 3 hours if you decide to drive it.
+The views on the journey are stunning, which is a huge bonus!

 Interested in taking an organized tour of Salzburg, click here to explore options.

 Getting to Budapest from Vienna – The fastest and easiest way to get to Budapest from Vienna is by train.
 There are direct trains between Vienna and Budapest every couple of hours throughout the day.
 The journey takes 2.5 hours, taking you from the Wien Hauptbahnhof (Vienna) to Budapest Keleti (Budapest) train stations.
-You can also take a bus, which will be significantly less expensive but will take slightly longer and you won’t be delivered to as quite a central location in either city.
+You can also take a bus to Budapest, which will be significantly less expensive.

 Interested in taking an organized tour of Budapest, click here to explore options.